stukennedy/navigation_fa/README.md

 We want the animation to work whether you click on the navigation bar or on a link that should change the navigation, so the navigation bar need to respond to route changes.
 I decided to go with Angular's optional ui-router module.

-The source code for this can be found [here on Github](https://github.com/continuata/navigation_fa).

 ####Before you start, tools you will need
 * Download and install [git](http://git-scm.com/downloads)
 * Download and install [nodeJS](http://nodejs.org/download/)